-The CRM Performance Dashboard provides important metrics and trends that an organization can use to gauge its performance over time.
+The CRM Performance Dashboard provides crucial metrics and trends for an organization to gauge fund development performance over time.
 Over time, the Performance Dashboard will evolve to include additional metrics.

 The CRM Performance Dashboard enables you to see...